-Select the correct word and write it in the space provided. . wake up Every morning I (stop sleeping) at six o'clock. wake up stand up wake off You must (stop being so slow) or you will miss the bus. make quick hurry up walk When we reached the bus stop we (climbed down from) the bus. got off went off went down Now fill in the correct phrasal verbs in these sentences. turn down look after sit down put on tune in turn off switched on turn on get up take off I went into the room and the light.
-I don't like to early in the morning.
+In this next activity we look at how phrasal verbs are used to replace ok at the words below te it in the space provid Every morning I (stop sleeping) wake up at six o'clock. wake up stand up wake off You must (stop being swill miss the bus. so slow) or you make quick hurry up walk A8 123 When we reached the bus stop we (climbed down from ) 6 the bus. got off went off went down Now fill in the correct phrasal verbs in these e sentences. turn down look after sit down p out on tune switched on turn on get up turn off I went into the room a and the light. take off I don't like to e arly in the morning.
 She told me to my seat belt each time I get into the car.
-My mother told Jabu to the music because it was too loud.
-I could not to the radio programme so I missed it.
-I had to my baby sister while our mother was away.
+My mother told Jabu to the music bec cause it was too loud.
+I could not to t he radio programme sc I missed it.
+I had to my ba by sister while our moth ner was away.
 My teacher told us to and be quiet.
-When I get home I my school uniform.

-the tap so you don't waste water.
+When I get home I my school uniform Please the tap so you don't waste wat er.

-Read a diary
+1 Read a diary